Back Back

 img Fees are payable in advance of going bankrupt

-img Bankruptcy is a form of insolvency and will appear on public register.
-It may also impact your ability to work in certain roles – for example, acting as a Company Director.
+img Bankruptcy is a form of insolvency and will appear on a public register.
+It may also impact your ability to work in certain roles – for example, acting as a Company Director

 img Your Bankruptcy may not be approved